Chipsandpie/smallroom/README.md

 # smallroom
-A website which record our grouth
+A website which record our growth